telerik/winforms-docs/richtexteditor/localization.md

 {{endregion}}

->note It is necessary to specify the RichTextBoxLocalizationProvider. __CurrentProvider__ property before initializing the components.
+>tip It is necessary to specify the RichTextBoxLocalizationProvider. __CurrentProvider__ property before initializing the components.
 >

 >caption Fig.1 RichTextBoxLocalizationProvider